wvxcheung/Flight-Delay-Model/README.md

 # Flight-Delay-Model
-Creating a classification model in R targting delays using flight data on flights on the New York - Washington route
+Creating a classification model in R targeting delays using flight data on flights on the New York - Washington route